jpssrocha/ML_Exercises/GB500/exercise_list_3/report/l3_report.typ

   #align(center)[Enunciado:]

   Consider a database and a classification problem.
-Apply leave-one-out multi-fold cross-validation ex- plained in section 8.5 of [2], with K = 5, for a CNN model.
-Use the facilities available in libraries for neural network implementation, like Keras, Tensor flow, etc. [3].
+Apply leave-one-out multi-fold cross-validation ex- plained in section 8.5 of the course monograph, with K = 5, for a CNN model.
+Use the facilities available in libraries for neural network implementation, like Keras, Tensor flow, etc.

   (a) Show the graphical representation of the evolution of training and validation stages (see Figure 8.8 of the course monograph).